gegian22/latin101portfolio/translation3.md

 Erechtheus, Pandion's son, had four daughters.
  At that time, Eumolpus, Neptune's son, came to attack Athens.
  Neptune, was angry because his son Erechtheus was killed.
- Neptune said, "Erectheus' daughter is offered"
- Thus, Chthonia, his only daughter, was sacrificed.
+ Neptune said, "Erectheus' daughter must be sacrificed" Thus, Chthonia, one of his daughters, was sacrificed.
- The other, Erechtheus, was killed by lightning strike.
+ The other sisters killed themselves and Erechtheus was killed by lightning strike.